 Our understanding of the traditional Socratic Seminar often involves forced contributions from unwilling students and awkward, inorganic conversations that might not teach authentic thinking and discussion skills.
 How do we build an environment that allows K-12 students to engage in genuine, insightful conversations that require listening and higher order thinking?

+"So, how was your trip?"
+Is a question that our students prepare to answer as they close out their field experience.
+We anticipate the one minute window that students have to capture the attention of their family and friends when they first see them after such a life-changing experience to convey the impact of their trip.
+This session will explore those experiences.
 Students in SLA's International Cultures elective have been working on a student-led, inquiry-driven interdisciplinary project culminating in a field study in Costa Rica.
 Students will be telling their stories and the inquiry process they went through to compile and complete their projects.
 Last year, students created their own projects culminating in a field study in Cuba.
 Last year's students will discuss and reflect on the impact of an international experience on how they understand the world.

 Donald Trump’s presidency means my US History students pay far more attention than usual.
 Opportunities abound for teaching about checks and balances, human rights, and the role of America in today’s world.
 Our conversation will consider what it means to “teach Trump” in a fair and balanced way.